 Re-characterization is out:

-The new tax law passed in December 2017 still allows conversion from tradition IRA to Roth IRA accounts.
+The new tax law passed in December 2017 still allows conversion from traditional IRA to Roth IRA accounts.
 However, effective January 1, 2018, pursuant to the Tax Cuts and Jobs Act (Pub.
-L. No. 115-97), a conversion from a traditional IRA, SEP or SIMPLE to a Roth IRA cannot be re-characterized.
+L. No. 115-97), a conversion from a traditional IRA, SEP, or SIMPLE to a Roth IRA cannot be re-characterized.
 Once you convert to a Roth, you cannot change the character to its original one.

 Why work with Whin Global?

 We are trustworthy, knowledgeable, and diligent